 The closest theory to what we have in this page is the Capture

-originally formed somewhere else in the solar system.
-The Capture theory however
+formed somewhere else in the solar system.
+The Capture theory however is not the

-is not the dominant theory.
-In fact, according to the first link above, it has
+dominant theory.
+In fact, according to the first link above, it has been ruled

 Binary (double) star systems do exist in the universe, but not many of them have been found with planets.
 Not because they do not contain planets, but because the Nebular theory has no place for planets in binary star systems, so astronomers do not search for planets in these system.